QubesOS/qubes-doc/user/reference/glossary.md

 * The name `netvm` derives from "Networking Virtual Machine."
 Before Qubes 4.0, there was a type of [service qube](#service-qube) called a "NetVM."
 The name of the `netvm` property is a holdover from that era.

+## Policies

+In the IT world, a policy is a written document that documents anticipated threats and planned remediations to specific problems.
+In Qubes OS, "policies" is how many the permissioning system among qubes, powered by [Qubes' qrexec system](https://www.qubes-os.org/doc/qrexec/).
+A single policy is a rule applied to any single qube or a set of qubes, that governs how and when information or assets may be shared with another individual qube (or set of qubes).
+Policies are much of what makes Qubes OS special, and a powerful tool hypervisors.
+How files can be shared among qubes, and how devices are managed between qubes, are two examples of permissions managed by _policies_ in Qubes OS.

 ## qube